jamesbuckett/ckad-tips/06-just-enough-vi.md

 ## What is vi
 * vi or VIM is a screen editor for Linux, Unix and other Unix-like operating systems
-* VIM stands for Vi IMproved
+* VIM stands for Vi IMproved, this guide is applicable to both vi and VIM

 ## Important vi concepts